ipspace/netlab/docs/dev/devices.md

 # Contributing New Devices

-Adding new devices to netsim-tools shouldn't be too hard:
+Adding new devices to *netlab* shouldn't be too hard:

 * [Figure out the device image to use](#device-images)
 * [Modify system settings](#system-settings) including [Ansible variables](#using-your-device-with-ansible-playbooks)